emerzonic/Constructor-Word-Guess/README.md

-# Word Guess
+# Javascript Word Guessing Game
-Word Guess is a node js CLI word guessing game built using JavaScript object constructors/classes.
+This is a node js CLI word guessing game built using JavaScript object constructors/classes.
 See Demo

 ![Demo](/word_guessing.gif)